vualidon/ColiVara/readme.md

 1. Python SDK for the API
 2. Filter by metadata on collection and document
 3. Embeddings Endpoint (user responsible for storage and querying - aka I want to use Qdrant as my storage)
-4. Embeddings service in the docker-compose instead of seperate serverless GPU (aka I want to host this fully on my own GPU server)
-5. Documentation for the API
+4. Documentation for the API
-6. Basic sanity check evals
+5. Basic sanity check evals

 ## Wishlist